-Do you ever look around and see others doing well, having all the things, and get angry or anxious that you are still struggling?
+Do you see others doing well, having all the things, and get angry or anxious about your struggles?
 I do.
-Discontentment is a struggle I wrestle with.
-Today, in this 40-Day Fast to Be Still and know God More, we are going to see how to be still and find peace in the midst of the needs a chaos of every day life when discontentment threatens to cause anxiety.Do you forget to be still and pursue God for peace in the midst of chaos because the needs of life are physical and right in your face?
+Discontentment is a continual battle.
+Today, in this 40-day fast to be still and know God more, we are going to see how to find peace in the midst of chaos to be still in the needs of everyday life when discontentment threatens to cause anxiety.Do you forget to be still and pursue God for peace in the midst of chaos because the needs of life are physical and right in your face?
 Click To Tweet

-Psalm 4:4 (AMP) Tremble [with anger or fear], and do not sin; Meditate in your heart upon your bed and be still [reflect on your sin and repent of your rebellion].
-Selah.
+“Tremble [with anger or fear], and do not sin; Meditate in your heart upon your bed and be still [reflect on your sin and repent of your rebellion].
+Selah.”
+(Psalm 4:4 AMP)

 Yep, guilty as charged.
 I get so focused on the need in front of me that I forget God is my help and support through life.
 What are your physical needs right now?